discord-tickets/docs/docs/configuration/guild-settings.md

 Editing the settings is simple but slightly tedious.
 To modify your guild's settings you first need to download the current settings.
 To do this:

 1. Type `-settings` in a channel that the bot and read and send messages in
-2. Then, save the file to your computer.
+2. Save the file to your computer.

 ![(Image)](https://i.imgur.com/gdCWio8.png)